Employment Sites Review

 • Site 1 should not be considered for high-density residential use until the Milton GO Line has a detailed and funded expansion plan for two-way all-day service.
 This should be a condition to rezoning.
 Let SmartCentres battle it out with CP; our government certainly hasn't been able to make any progress in the last couple decades.

-TomB asked 6 months ago
+TomB asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.